 Trash and recycling receptacles will be provided for anyone on-site to properly dispose of waste.
 The designated grounds manager will visually sweep the parcel and collect any waste that was not properly disposed of at the end of each day.
-During this daily property check, the culvert will be inspected to ensure proper functionality, all areas of vegetation will be inspected to ensure they are not overgrown, and all access roads and parking areas will be inspected to ensure they are in good order.
+During this daily property check, all areas of vegetation will be inspected to ensure they are not overgrown, and all access roads and parking areas will be inspected to ensure they are in good order.
 The necessary equipment to maintain the property to the county ordinance standards will be on hand, stored in the processing facility.
 Isopropyl alcohol will be kept on-site in the processing facility to ensure proper sanitation after equipment use and to maintain cleanliness within the on-site facilities.
-Bathrooms will be provided through ADA compliant portable toilets.
+The processing facility will include ADA standard restrooms available for all employees.